erjosito/azure-networking-lab/README.md

 **Step 2.** Deploy the master template that will deploy our initial network configuration:

 ```
-az group deployment create --name netLabDeployment --template-uri https://raw.githubusercontent.com/erjosito/azure-networking-lab/master/NetworkingLab\_master.json --resource-group vnetTest --parameters '{"adminUsername":{&quot;value":"lab-user"}, "adminPassword":{"value":"Microsoft123!"}}&#39;
+az group deployment create --name netLabDeployment --template-uri https://raw.githubusercontent.com/erjosito/azure-networking-lab/master/NetworkingLab\_master.json --resource-group vnetTest --parameters '{"adminUsername":{"value":"lab-user"}, "adminPassword":{"value":"Microsoft123!"}}&#39;
 ```

-1. Step 3.As preparation for one of the labs later in this guide, upgrade the deployed Vnet Gateways vnet4gw and vnet5gw from basic to standard.
+**Step 3.** As preparation for one of the labs later in this guide, upgrade the deployed Vnet Gateways vnet4gw and vnet5gw from basic to standard.
 The following commands will kick off a conversion job that will run in the background for some minutes, but after running them, you can safely continue with the next lab in this guide:

 ```
 az network vnet-gateway update --sku Standard -n vnet4gw